 - Electrical installation works the way it was intended to without faults being found after gyprock fitted or down the track when the customer has moved in.

 Hope that helps.
-Of course if you use Reefcosa Electrical, we ensure all this occurs.
+Of course, if you can always contact Reefcosa Electrical, we ensure all this occurs.